-The COVID-19 antibody test determines whether someone previously had the virus by detecting the presence of antibodies.
-It does not check for the virus itself—only a viral test is used to diagnose someone who is currently sick.
+The antibody test does not check for the COVID-19 virus itself – only a viral test is used to diagnose someone who is currently sick.
 Instead, it detects the presence of antibodies that shows the immune system was activated to respond to the infection.

 There is no charge for antibody testing.
-Test results are delivered by phone or email within three weeks.
+ID, social security number, and medical insurance are not needed.
+Test results are confidential and are delivered by phone or email within three weeks.

 No COVID-19 antibody test is 100% accurate.
 It’s possible to test negative yet actually have been infected (false-negative result).